FAQs about Filing a New Claim/Refiling a Claim for Unemployment Benefits

 October 1 through December 31

-- If you submit a new claim and you do not meet the minimum earnings requirements in the regular base period, we will re-compute your claim using an alternate base period.
+If wages from one of these quarters had to be used to establish a previous claim using the alternate base period, that quarter's wages cannot be used again to compute your current claim.
+If you submit a new claim and you do not meet the minimum earnings requirements in the regular base period, we will re-compute your claim using an alternate base period.
 This period consists of the last four completed calendar quarters before the starting date of your claim.
 While you must still meet the same overall earnings requirements, the alternate base period will allow some of your more recent wages to be counted towards establishing your claim.

 Most eligible customers receive their first payment during their third week of unemployment.

 You must request/certify for benefits weekly while your claim is in pending status.
-If you are allowed benefits your payments will be released by a claims representative and transferred into the payment method you chose when you filed your claim.
+If you are allowed benefits, your payments will be released by a claims representative and transferred into the payment method you chose when you filed your claim.
 If you are denied benefits and plan to appeal the decision, you must continue to request/certify for benefits weekly or you may not be entitled to those benefits.